UdaraAlwis/XFShellAdvThemeing/README.md

 # XFShellAdvThemeing
 Stunning App themes with Xamarin Forms Shell!

-You probably already know how to in classic Xamarin.Forms, but how about Xamarin.Forms Shell, now that's what this is for. 😉
+You probably already know how to in classic Xamarin.Forms, but how about Setting up App Themes in a Xamarin.Forms Shell App?, now that's what this is for. 😉

 Blog post: https://theconfuzedsourcecode.wordpress.com/